 Energean's portfolio of exploration assets offer significant upside potential in the highly prospective Eastern Mediterranean region.

-Blocks 4218-30 & 4219-26: undergoing the three year first exploration phase, including a 3D survey and G&G studies, with the option to extend into a second, four year exploration phase.
+A three year first exploration phase is in progress in offshore blocks 26 and 30, offshore Montenegro.
+Energean has already completed a 3D seismic survey and G&G studies over the blocks.
 Energean's commitment is USD 3 million.
-144 million barrels liquids and 1,766 BCF gas gross unrisked prospective recoverable resources have been independently audited in the two blocks.
+In total, 144 million barrels liquids and 1,766 BCF of gas unrisked prospective recoverable resources have been independently audited in the two blocks.

-Ioannina: undergoing the first exploration phase up to 2019.
-The area has multiple play concepts.
+Ioannina: undergoing the first exploration phase up to 2019 and a 2D seismic survey is in progress.
+205 million barrels of oil (net to Energean 82 mmbbls) have been independently audited in the block.
 Energean's commitment is EUR 7,9 million, which will almost be completely covered from the Repsol farm-out.

 Aitoloakarnania: planned exploration phase of three years, including an FTG survey and a 2D seismic survey.
 Energean's commitment is EUR 7,2 million, which will also almost be completely covered from the Repsol farm out.